aadvisingh04/SQL-codes/README.md

 ## 🚀 How to Use
 1. Install a SQL database (e.g., SQL Server Express).
-2. Import `.sql` files from this repo.
+2. Import `.sql` files from this repository.
 3. Run or modify the queries as needed for your own dataset.